itchyshin/usefulr/README.md

 #### EEB313: Quantitative Methods in R for Biology

-Another grat course at the University of Toronto <https://uoftcoders.github.io/rcourse/index.html>
+Another grat course at the University of Toronto: <https://uoftcoders.github.io/rcourse/index.html>

 ## Specifics <a name="specifics"></a>